-MICHAEL S. KUN is a Member of the Firm in the Labor and Employment practice, in the firm's Los Angeles office.
+MICHAEL S. KUN is a Member of the Firm in the Employment, Labor & Workforce Management practice, in the firm's Los Angeles office.
 He is the national Chairperson of the firm's Wage and Hour practice group.
 Mr. Kun represents clients in such diverse industries as hospitality, health care, logistics, housing, and staffing services.

 Mr. Kun's practice includes:

 - Litigating a wide variety of employment-related claims, including discrimination, harassment, retaliation, breach of contract, misclassification, overtime, meal and rest periods, restrictive covenants, whistleblower, and defamation cases.
 Mr. Kun has taken more than a dozen of these cases to trial.

 - Providing counseling and management training on employment issues.

 - Drafting and review of employment agreements and restrictive covenants.

 Mr. Kun speaks before professional and business groups on a variety of employment-related topics.
 He is the author of "An Empathetic Approach to Layoffs," "Disclosure of Identities in Employment Class Actions," and "Getting the Most Out of Voir Dire," all of which appeared in Employment Law360; "Dismissals That Didn't Stick," which appeared in The Human Resources Professional; and "What the Historic Dukes v.
 Wal-Mart Decision Means for Employers," which appeared in Metropolitan Corporate Counsel.
-He is the co-editor of, and a contributing writer to, the Hospitality Labor and Employment Law Blog and the Wage & Hour Defense Blog.
+He is the co-editor of, and a contributing writer to, the Wage & Hour Defense Blog.

 Mr. Kun is one of the creators of the Wage & Hour Guide for Employers app, which provides employers with easy access to federal and state wage and hour laws.

 Mr. Kun is also a published novelist and sportswriter.
 His newest novel, We Are Still Tornadoes, will be published by St. Martin’s Press in October 2016.
 His novel You Poor Monster was nominated for the Pulitzer Prize and was a Barnes and Noble “Discover Great New Writers” selection.
 He is also the author of The Locklear Letters, Everybody Says Hello, The Baseball Uncyclopedia, The Football Uncylcopedia, My Wife and My Dead Wife, Corrections to My Memoirs, and A Thousand Benjamins.